 Ground breaking moment for ground breaking History Centre project

-The History Centre team celebrated today when it broke ground in Tavistock Place - the road behind the current Museum and Central Library buildings, part of which will be turned into a public square as a result of the development.
+PRESS RELEASE: The History Centre team celebrated today when it broke ground in Tavistock Place - the road behind the current Museum and Central Library buildings, part of which will be turned into a public square as a result of the development.

 Councillor Sam Davey, Deputy Lord Mayor for Plymouth put the first spade in the ground at 3.10pm as part of the official ceremony.
 The event was attended by representatives from Plymouth City Council, construction firm Willmott Dixon and other key partners and stakeholders.